Cherry Hill (Albany, New York): History

+Van Rensselaer kept building up the farm, and by 1790 it was almost a thousand acres (400 ha).
+That year's census reports that he had established a tannery and brewery on the property.
+In 1794 he was elected the first supervisor of the newly created Town of Bethlehem.
 Four years later he died three months after filing his will.
 It provided generously for his family, and his wife and children continued to live at Cherry Hill until her death in 1824.
 One of his sons, Solomon Van Rensselaer, followed his father into public service.
 In addition to service in the U.S. House of Representatives, he was also Albany's postmaster and the state's adjutant general.
 In 1824 he hosted the Marquis de Lafayette at Cherry Hill on the Revolutionary War hero's return tour of the United States.

 Three years later, the house would be the scene of a more ignominious event, the Cherry Hill murder.
 Among the 17 people living there in 1827 was John Whipple, a prosperous businessman who had married into the van Rensselaer family.
 His wife, Elsie Lansing, became romantically involved with Jesse Strang, a drifter who had left his own wife and children in Putnam County and was living under an assumed name as one of the servants in the house.
 They plotted together to murder Whipple.
 Stang was caught and confessed in full, believing that Albany's establishment would balk at hanging Elsie and thus spare him the same fate.
 However, while he was convicted and sentenced to death, she was acquitted.
 His execution was the last public hanging in the city's history.
 The affair drew national attention, and many thought Strang a victim of socioeconomic inequities of the time.